BillBarthel/OpenDSA/RST/en/Development/rsaproj.rst

 -------------------------
 RSA is one of the first practical public-key cryptosystems and is widely used for secure data transmission.
 In such a cryptosystem, the encryption key is public and differs from the decryption key which is kept secret.
-In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers, the factoring problem.
-RSA is made of the initial letters of the surnames of Ron Rivest, Adi Shamir, and Leonard Adleman, who first publicly described the algorithm in 1977.
-Clifford Cocks, an English mathematician working for the UK intelligence agency GCHQ, had developed an equivalent system in 1973, but it was not declassified until 1997.
+In RSA, this asymmetry is based on the practical difficulty of factoring the product of two prime numbers, the factoring problem.

 RSA Cryptosystem Algorithm
 --------------------------